psmak3/psmak3.github.io/_posts/global/2016-06-27-global-dontgobrexitinmyheart.md

 In other words, no one here in the states really can gauge what the true impact of all of this is.
-But there are two things that cued me in to what side I should take in this:
+But there are two things that clued me in to what side I should take in this:

 1. The people who voted to leave were mainly people over the age of 65 and people without college educations